 4. Numerical results.
-In this section, we present numerical performance tests for recursively accelerated W cycles (RAMA cycles), compared with unaccelerated W cycles.
+In this Section, we present numerical performance tests for recursively accelerated W cycles (RAMA cycles), compared with unaccelerated W cycles.
 We also include results with additional top-level acceleration (window size 3) for both W cycles and RAMA cycles.
-(We call the cycles with top-level acceleration W+ and RAMA+ cycles.)
+(We call the cycles with top-level acceleration W+ and RAMA+ cycles).

-In the tables with numerical results, "n" is the number of unknowns, "it" is the number of iterations until the convergence tolerance is reached, and " C{op} " is the operator complexity of the last cycle.
-C{op} is defined as the sum of the number of nonzero elements in all operators A on all levels divided by the number of nonzero elements in the fine-level operator.
-Note that all operators on each level are counted in C{op} (i.e., two operators on level two, four on level three, eight on level four, etc.).
-Since most of the work in our algorithms consists of relaxations, this number gives a good indication of the amount of work required for a cycle: the work per cycle scales linearly as a function of problem size if C{op} is bounded by a constant.
+In the tables with numerical results, 'n' is the number of unknowns, 'it' is the number of iterations until the convergence tolerance is reached, and ' $C{op}$ ' is the operator complexity of the last cycle. $C{op}$ is defined as the sum of the number of nonzero elements in all operators A on all levels divided by the number of nonzero elements in the fine-level operator.
+Note that all operators on each level are counted in $C{op}$ (i.e., two operators on level two, four on level three, eight on level four, etc.).
+Since most of the work in our algorithms consists of relaxations, this number gives a good indication of the amount of work required for a cycle: the work per cycle scales linearly as a function of problem size if $C{op}$ is bounded by a constant.
 More generally, a multigrid method attains optimal scalability (linear in the number of unknowns) when the number of iterations is bounded as a function of problem size, and the work per iteration scales linearly as a function of problem size.

 We present five test problems.
-The test problems are described extensively in [18, 23] and are introduced here only briefly.
-All test problems are slowly mixing: $|\lambda_2| \to 1$ as n increases.
+The test problems are described extensively in [18, 23], and are only briefly introduced here.
+All test problems are slowly-mixing: $|\lambda_2| \rightarrow 1$ as n increases.
 The first and fourth test problems are random walks on (undirected) graphs, and they lead to problem matrices that are similar to symmetric matrices and thus have real eigenvalue spectra; their solution can be determined by an inexpensive, local calculation.
-The other problems are more challenging: they are nonsymmetric and have complex eigenvalue spectra [23].
+The other problems are more challenging: they are non-symmetric and have complex eigenvalue spectra [23].

-Table 4.1 shows results for a random walk on a two-dimensional square lattice [18, 23].
+Table 4.1 shows results for a random walk on a two-dimensional (2D) square lattice [18, 23].
 The eigenvalue spectrum for this problem is real [23].
 It can be observed that W cycles require a large number of iterations.
 Recursive acceleration reduces the number of iterations significantly.
 Top-level acceleration with window size 3 improves both the W cycle and RAMA cycle results significantly.
 Operator complexity is nicely bounded.
-The number of iterations is relatively constant, but it increases for the largest problem size.
-Scalability is thus not fully obtained for this problem, but recursive and top-level acceleration improve convergence significantly.
+The number of iterations is relatively constant, but increases for the largest problem size.
+Scalability is thus not fully obtained for this problem, but recursive and top-level acceleration significantly improve convergence.

-Table 4.2 shows results for a queueing problem (two queues in tandem) from [18, 3], which can be represented on a two-dimensional lattice.
+Table 4.2 shows results for a queueing problem (two queues in tandem) from [18, 3], which can be represented on a 2D lattice.
 This problem has a complex spectrum [23].
 As in the previous test problem, a large number of W cycles is required and recursive acceleration improves convergence.
 Top-level acceleration again improves both the W cycle and RAMA cycle results.